All nursing courses in the RN-BSN Program are completely online!

 1. Be admitted to UNCP by meeting general requirements for admission as a regular degree seeking student.

 2. Present evidence of having earned an Associate Degree in Nursing or a Hospital Diploma in nursing, from an accredited program.

 3. Have a current, unrestricted North Carolina nursing license or a license with multistate practice privileges by authority of the Nurse Licensure Compact.

 5. A GPA of 2.5 (4.0=A) is required for admission consideration.
-Each student’s GPA is calculated on all transferable college courses attempted at all accredited institutions of higher education according to the UNCP Admissions Office guidelines.
 Each student’s GPA is calculated on the required 62 hours of general education nursing core courses and the 16 hours of nursing pre-requisite coursework.